rcvalle/rust-crate-sanitizers/README.md

 Or:

-1. Add the `sanitizers` crate to your package root's `Cargo.toml` file:
+1. Add the `sanitizers` crate to your package root's `Cargo.toml` file and replace `X.Y.Z` by the version you want to install:

        [dependencies]
-       sanitizers = "0.0.8"
+       sanitizers = "X.Y.Z"

 2. On a command prompt or terminal with your package root's directory as the current working directory, run the following command: